aws/sagemaker-python-sdk/doc/overview.rst

 -------------------------------------------------

 Using the model ID, define your model as a JumpStart model.
 Use the ``deploy`` method to automatically deploy your model for inference.
-In this example, we use the EQA (extractive question answering) BERT base model (cased) from HuggingFace.
+In this example, we use the FLAN-T5 XL model from HuggingFace.
 .. code:: python

     from sagemaker.jumpstart.model import JumpStartModel

-    model_id = "huggingface-eqa-bert-base-cased"
+    model_id = "huggingface-text2text-flan-t5-xl"
     my_model = JumpStartModel(model_id=model_id)
     predictor = my_model.deploy()